Do we have to come together?

 What are your fees?

-All new clients will have an initial 55-60 minute consultation to identify their issues before making a decision to continue working with me.
+All new clients will have an initial 55 minute consultation to identify their issues before deciding if they want to continue working with me.
 It's important that you feel comfortable with your counsellor.

 Some reasons why people have sought my help: